ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 ``ARM_ARCH_MINOR`` >= 2.

--  The Common not Private (CnP) bit is enabled to indicate that multiple Page Entries in the same Inner Shareable domain use the same translation table entries for a given stage of translation for a particular translation regime.
+-  The Common not Private (CnP) bit is enabled to indicate that multiple Processing Elements in the same Inner Shareable domain use the same translation table entries for a given stage of translation for a particular translation regime.

 ARMv7
 ~~~~~